Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China

 Sun Chengzong was already in his 60s at that time, so he also selected and trained five other remarkably brave and strong generals to assist his apprentice Yuan.

-Then he took back many lost cities and built a strong Maginot Line of the Ming Dynasty, which were consisted of several geographically important strongholds and military cities, with large numbers of food and well trained troops.
+Then he took back many lost cities and built a strong Maginot Line of the Ming Dynasty, which was consisted of several geographically important strongholds and military cities, with large numbers of food and well-trained troops.

 Under Sun’s excellent management, the Ming Empire kept expanding gradually and stably.